 How NJ Doctors Opt-Out of the Public Registry

-Doctors who choose not to be listed on the public registry MUST call the MMP at (609) 292-0424 to opt out, after filing the application.
+Doctors who choose not to be listed on the public registry MUST select the checkbox at the bottom of the registration form.

 How Your Doctor Can Register to Recommend Cannabis in NJ